 An Over-Priced Product

 After using the Xperia XZ for more than a week, we came to a clear conclusion that the smartphone is heavily overpriced and doesn't justify the price tag at all.
-The underwhelming performance, mediocre battery life, and buggy software are the major letdowns of the phone.
+The phone gets the job done most of the time, however, the price doesn't.

-Finally, we won't recommend a smartphone with these many issues.
 There are several other options such as the Samsung Galaxy S7 and S7 Edge and the HTC 10, which recently received a price cut.
 And, more importantly, the Huawei P9 with a slightly better camera.
-If you can spend a little more, the Google Pixel is coming in next few weeks as well.
+Overall, Sony has got the things right with all the Xperia XZ, but they have to recheck their pricing strategy.